The Problems Your Building System Isn’t Showing You

 Why These Issues Get Missed

-Most building systems are designed to alert teams when something is clearly wrong.
+Your BAS alerts you when something is clearly wrong.
 But waste, drift, and inefficient operation often develop gradually.
 They may not cross an alarm threshold, but they still affect energy use, comfort, and equipment performance.

 Patterns are hard to see without looking across time and equipment